Parish Organisation

 A matter that has come to light is the very sensitive issue of “Mass Intentions”, especially when the actual date for which a Mass is requested, is important .

-Our three priests have agreed that they can offer any mass for two individual intentions.
+Our priests have agreed that they can offer any mass for two individual intentions.
 However it was pointed out that the priests – or their parish – can only accept one stipend, so in any such case, there has to be mutual agreement on how to handle this.

 With the very patient help of Karen, our Parish Secretary, we have agreed two instances of shared Masses, over the coming fortnight, and we are very grateful to the parties involved for their understanding.
-However, we do feel there is a need to make the “rules of the procedure” clear to all – and it is proposed to publish the notes below in the next available Newsletter
+However, we do feel there is a need to make the “rules of the procedure” clear to all – and it is proposed to publish the notes below in the next available Newsletter.

 Mass Intentions – Revised Procedure